 InnoviCares – The innoviCares card is a free prescription savings card available to all Canadian residents, and is funded by participating pharmaceutical manufacturers.

-Drug Cost Assistance (Helps with residents with high drug costs in relation to income)
+Drug Cost Assistance – An income-tested program that helps residents with their drug costs in relation to their income.

 Home Repair Program– Adaptation for Independence (making home more accessible for person with housing-related disability)